 I suppose the main reason is that of all the mediums, spray paint is the most difficult to apply.
 Most of us are comfortable with picking up a tin and brush but a rattle can or spray gun is a little more intimidating.

-So, I thought it only right to look at it in a little more detail, try and demystify the aerosol.
+So, we thought it only right to look at it in a little more detail, try and demystify the aerosol.
 After all, if you want a professional looking finish on metal, spray painting is one of, if not the, best options.

 If applied with care, it leaves a smooth, even coat, which simply can’t be achieved with the traditional roller, sponge or brush.